-I am available to develop creative projects for a wide range of client needs, whether graphic or photographic.
+I have never consciously sought a style, believing more that content should decide the approach, rather than a style be imposed on it.
+Consequently when you look at my work, there are many ways I may approach a subject.
+If my work is not immediately recognisable, then I am quite comfortable with that.
+I am available to develop creative projects for a wide range of client needs, whether graphic or photographic, large or small.
 I also offer personal or group workshop styled tuition though either my London or ‘Suffolk Photography Courses’ or ‘Italian Photography Holidays’.
-Please call or email me through my Roland Blunk ‘Contact me’ page, to discuss projects modest or large.
+Please call or email me through my Roland Blunk ‘Contact me’ page, to discuss a project.
 I am also available for private or corporate Photography tuition, from Intro and Intermediate through to Advanced levels of photography.

 Design and photo equipment

 My design and photography skills were learnt in their original pre-digital form.
 Slow, sometimes laborious, but wonderfully rewarding.
 Consequently I am forever in awe of the kit I have at my disposal.
 My main camera is a Nikon D4, which for absolute peace of mind, has two ‘parallel’ memory card functions.
 This I can use with either the finest AF-S 14-24mm 2.8 Nikon lens; AF-S 24-70mm 2.8 Nikon lens, AF-S 70-200mm 2.8 Nikon lens or the Sigma Art 85mm 1.4 prime portrait lens.
-I process my work on a MacBook Pro, so I can shoot, download, evaluate and post-produce my work before posting it from anywhere and to anywhere within minutes of delivering.
+I process my work on a MacBook Pro, so I can shoot, download, evaluate and post-produce my work before posting it from anywhere, to anywhere within minutes.
 I have travelled through time from being Roland Blunk, a young London art student using my parents’ attic as a first ‘dark room’.
 To fast forwarding through time, whilst using the world as my studio and that really is a miracle to me.

 Roland Blunk clients included